Saurornitholestes: Description

-Saurornitholestes was a somewhat small dromaeosaur, with the type species S. langstoni measuring about 1.3–1.8 m long and weighing approximately between 5 and 22.5 kg.
-At the hip, it stood 60 cm tall.
-Like other theropods in the Dromaeosauridae, Saurornitholestes had a long, curving, blade-like claw on the second toe of each foot.
+Saurornitholestes was a small dromaeosaur, with the type species S. langstoni measuring about 1.3–1.8 m long and weighing approximately between 5 and 22.5 kg.
+At the hip it stood 60 cm tall.
+Like other theropods in the Dromaeosauridae, Saurornitholestes had a long, curving, blade-like claw on the second toe.
 Saurornitholestes was more long-legged and lightly built than other dromaeosaurids such as Velociraptor and Dromaeosaurus.
-It resembles Velociraptor in having large, fanglike teeth in the front of its jaws.
-Saurornitholestes most closely resembles Velociraptor, although the precise relationships of these dromaeosaurids are still relatively poorly understood.
+It resembles Velociraptor in having large, fanglike teeth in the front of the jaws.
+Saurornitholestes most closely resembles Velociraptor, although the precise relationships of the Dromaeosauridae are still relatively poorly understood.

 Classification

 In 1978, Sues assigned Saurornitholestes to the Dromaeosauridae.
 Later studies most often found it a member of the dromaeosaurid Velociraptorinae, but a cladistic analysis by Philip J. Currie in 2009 recovered a position in a more basal dromaeosaurid clade that was named the Saurornitholestinae.

 The cladogram below is the result of a 2019 analysis by Philip J. Currie and David C. Evans.
 Currie and Evans recovered Saurornitholestes as the sister taxon of Atrociraptor.